 - How to Apply Beard Oil – what you should – and shouldn’t – be doing.

-- Other Beard Products You’ll Need – other essential items you need to keep your beard in top condition.
+- Other Beard Products You’ll Need – other essential beard care products you need to keep your beard in top condition.

-Read on to find out what you need to know:
+Read on to find out what you need to know about applying beard oil:

 How to Apply Beard Oil